Commodity Money¶

 Definition¶

 Commodity money differs from representative money in that the physical object serving as currency has inherent value based on its usefulness, scarcity, and desirability.
-If the monetary system collapsed, commodity money would still retain value for other purposes.
+Generally, commodity money means gold and silver coins, though throughout history a remarkable variety of commodities have served as money.

 Historical Examples¶

 Whale Teeth: Used by the Maori of New Zealand (reiwai), Fijians (tabua), and Inuit of Canada and Greenland (qilaut).
-These teeth were highly prized for their strength and durability.
-The difficulty in obtaining whale teeth—requiring advanced seafaring technology and risking death—made them scarce and valuable.
+The difficulty of obtaining whale teeth -- requiring advanced seafaring technology and risking death -- made them scarce and valuable.
+Even with a good canoe, sharp spears, and several friends, whale hunting required extraordinary skill and courage.
+However, whale teeth were not easily divisible, making them impractical for small transactions.

 Properties and Limitations¶

 Commodity money meets the criterion of scarcity because obtaining it requires work and an economic choice.
-Mining gold, raising cattle, hunting whales, or quarrying stone all demanded significant effort, which gave these commodities value.
+Mining gold, raising cattle, hunting whales, or quarrying stone all demanded significant effort.
+Part of the mystery of what makes something money can be explained by understanding the five properties of good money: durability, divisibility, portability, scarcity, and acceptance.
+Each early form of money exhibited at least one of these characteristics, and though it took nearly 3,000 years, humanity finally figured out the right formula.

 However, not all commodities make good money.
-Many early forms failed certain tests: cattle lack durability and divisibility, whale teeth are not easily divisible, and many items like feathers or cheese lack the combination of properties needed for widespread, long-term use as currency.
+Cattle lack durability and divisibility, whale teeth are not easily divisible, and items like feathers or cheese lack the combination of properties needed for widespread, long-term use.
+Coinage solved many problems associated with efficient trade, but it also created three new ones: counterfeiting became a concern, exchange rate differentials became lucrative, and debasement -- altering the nature of currency to cheapen its value -- became too tempting for bankers and kings.

 Contrast with Modern Money¶